drferhatu/algorithms-and-programming-spring25-capstone-projects/README_TemplateForYou.md

 ## Acknowledgements

-I would like to thank Doç.
-Dr. Ferhat UÇAR for guidance throughout this project, and [any other acknowledgements].
+I would like to thank Assoc.
+Prof. Ferhat UÇAR for guidance throughout this project, and [any other acknowledgements].

 ---

-*This project was developed as part of the Algorithm and Programming II course at Fırat University, Technology Faculty, Software Engineering Department.*
+*This project was developed as part of the Algorithms and Programming II course at Fırat University, Technology Faculty, Software Engineering Department.*